 Patient documents are stored in the Patient Data Repository

 Patient documents are stored in electronic format in Finland.
-Healthcare professionals record the patient data in the Patient Data Repository maintained by Kela.
-This repository will gradually expanded to cover all healthcare service providers.
-The Kanta services contain information on those healthcare units that are already recording their patient data in the Patient Data Repository.
+Health care professionals record the patient data in the Patient Data Repository maintained by Kela.
+This repository will gradually expanded to cover all health care service providers.
+The Kanta.fi service contains information on those health care units that are already recording their patient data in the Patient Data Repository.
+The medical records are usually preserved for 12 years after the person’s death.

-You can also view your own data in the My Kanta service.
-The service also allows you to allow or deny the use of your patient data in different healthcare units and to record advance health care directives and/or to register as an organ donor.
-Using the service requires a Finnish identity number.
+If you have a Finnish personal identity code and the needed identifiers (online banking credentials, Mobile ID or electronic ID card), you can view your own patient data in the My Kanta service.
+The service also allows you to allow or deny the use of your patient data in different health care units and to record advance health care directives and/or to register as an organ donor.

 Patient data is confidential

-The information recorded in the patient documents is confidential.
-The healthcare provider who produced the patient data can view it without the patient’s consent if it has a care relationship with the patient.
-With your approval, your patient data can be handed over to another healthcare provider in order to ensure that your treatment continues correctly.
+The information recorded in the medical records is confidential.
+The health care provider who produced the patient data can view it without the patient’s consent if it has a care relationship with the patient.
+With your approval, your patient data can be handed over to another health care provider in order to ensure that your treatment continues correctly in Finland.